haoqunjiang/vite-jest/packages/vite-jest/README.md

 So we have to workaround this issue in the transformer, with the help of [`es-module-lexer`](https://www.npmjs.com/package/es-module-lexer)

-Note that virtual files injected by Vite / Rollup plugins are not supported at the moment.
-You need to disable these plugins during testing (when `process.env.NODE_ENV === 'test'`).
+Virtual files injected by Vite / Rollup plugins are writtern to the `./node_modules/.vite-jest-cache` directory.

+Note that React fast refresh is not supported at the moment.
+You need to disable this feature during testing (when `process.env.NODE_ENV === 'test'`).

 ## The Reporter